ramrems/HelloReader-Privacy-Policy/privacy-policy.md

 - The right to request access to or deletion of their data
 - The right to stop using the application and close their accounts

+**Account Deletion Request:**

+Users who wish to delete their account must submit an account deletion request via email.
+To request account deletion, please send an email from your registered email address to developerramrem@gmail.com.
+In this email, indicate your request for account deletion and confirm that you wish for all your data associated with the account to be removed.

+Once your account deletion request is received, the necessary steps will be taken to process the request.
+User data will be permanently deleted once the process is completed.

+A verification process may be required for this procedure.
+Account deletion will only be carried out upon requests made from the registered email address.

 ## 5. Data Security
 Your data is securely stored and protected against unauthorized access.
 However, we cannot guarantee that data transmission over the internet is 100% secure.